 Before providers/carers can charge for travel, they must first discuss and get agreement on any changes with the participant.
 Once an agreement is reached, providers will need to update the relevant shifts reflect the changes agreed.

 To claim provider travel in this manner you must use the same support item code for the service provided during that appointment.

-The best way to claim this type of travel is by using the split shit function.
+- Have a seperate line item for Provider travel - The best way to claim this type of travel is by using the split shit function.
 You can split a clients shift up so that the various portions are easily identifiable.